jebreimo/Argen/README.md

 ### --hpp=SUFFIX
 Set the file name suffix for the generated header file.
 The default is "hpp".

-### --debug
-Parses the help text file and dumps the internal structures to stdout.
-This option is only for debugging the deducted property values.

 ### --namespace=NAME
 Set the namespace for the generated code.
 Multi-level namespaces are specified using `::` to separate each name (e.g. `--namespace=jeb::application`)